Drain camera inspection service

 Thus, pipe camera inspection is an innovative means of prevention that is increasingly used by plumbers and that ultimately proves to be a very effective solution.

 Drain camera inspection is particularly useful in sewer systems.
 Its use thus allows a very precise detection of the problem location, whatever its cause (misaligned conduit, roots, bad alignment, breakage, etc.).
-In the same way, the camera is able to transmit the image of the precise place where there is accumulation of grease, leaks or obstruction, whatever it is.
+Similarly the camera is able to transmit the image of the precise place where there is accumulation of grease, leaks or obstruction, whatever it is.

 Why perform a camera inspection?